hecrenews/hecrenews.github.io/_posts/2020-05-19-schoolteacher-devotes-life-to-changing-those-of-criminals.md

 date: 2020-05-19 14:20:00 -0500
 categories: jekyll update
 thumb: "/assets/images/criminal_reform_school.jpg"
+thumb_src: unknown
 author: wopps_minor
 tags:
 - News
 - Crime
 ---

 When most of us hear about break-ins and robberies, we shake our heads and move on with life.
 "Criminals will be criminals, after all."
 But not Ms. Eritrea Take.
 Feeling empathy and remorse for the criminals, she took a number of them in an enrolled them in her very own Ms. Take's School for Uncouth Criminals.
 Hecrenews correspondent Mark Down was able to secure an interview with this kind soul, to really find out if the school works to rehabilitate criminals.

 Down: "Well, it's great to finally meet you Miss Take.
 I mean, er, my mistake, I meant Mrs. Take.
 You are married, right?
 Um..
 HEY, SCRAWNY SCRIBE BOY!
 DONT YOU DARE WRITE DOWN WHAT IM SAYING RIGHT NOW CUT IT RIGHT NOW THIS PART-- OUT OF THE INTERVIEW CU--"